 During seasoning the kilns are heated to between 180 and 200 deg.
-F for four to five days.
+F for five days.
+Once we have more control of the sizing of the pieces we believe we will be able to dry firewood in four days, improving our productivity.
 Our kiln-seasoned firewood is excellent for standard home wood stoves and for the new, high efficiency gasification boilers, both indoor and outdoor styles.

 We are certified by the State of Vermont for heat-treating firewood.
 The heat-treatment process kills all the insects in or on the wood as well as killing mold and fungus.
 This allows us to ship firewood where a quarantine is in place to guard against such species as the Asian longhorn beetle, the emerald ash borer and other invasive pests.
 We use electronic probes in pieces of firewood distributed throughout the kiln, documenting for every load that we significantly exceed the requirements for heat treatment of firewood.

 Payment and Delivery